vishvAsa/notes/history/homo/sapiens/Aryan/satem/indo-iranian/indo-aryan/v1/persons/sage-bloodlines/agastyaH/articles/Abhinavagupta-An-Historical-and-Philosophical-Study-K-C-Pandey/1_HISTORICAL/2_HIS_WORKS.md

 and "Nanavidhavarnānām rūpān dhatte yathāmalah sphatikah Suramānuṣapaśupādaparāpatvam tadvadīśopi."

 P.S., S. 6.
 Here the difference of principle will be apparent to any one familiar with the ideas of the two systems.
-According to the Sāükhya, limitation is the result of the nearness of its cause with what is limited and the two have separate independent existence.
+According to the Sāūkhya, limitation is the result of the nearness of its cause with what is limited and the two have separate independent existence.
 But, according to the Trika, it is simply a result of the free will of the one who is all powerful and independent of whom nothing has or can have an existence.
 However, because of the commonness

 60